Brandi Cyrus Gets Wet In A Bikini: ‘Feeling Grateful’

 My favorite afternoon activity at @tswalu is lounging by the pool that overlooks the water hole where animals come to drink throughout the day! . . . . #tswalu #luxurysafari #wildlifeconservation #sustainabletourism #southafrica #africa #adventure #safari #kalahari #couplesretreat #bucketlist #poolwithaview // ???? @rachelantigua

-“I actually stopped going to the ‘gym’ about a year ago – having my own little farm now I do so much work every day cleaning stalls, lifting hay bales feed bags ect that between that and the riding I get such great exercise!” she said after a fan enquired about her diet and exercise routine in the comments section.
+“I actually stopped going to the ‘gym’ about a year ago – having my own little farm now I do so much work every day cleaning stalls, lifting hay bales feed bags ect that between that and the riding I get such great exercise!” she said after a fan inquired about her diet and exercise routine in the comments section.

-But this isn’t the first time Brandi has showed off the results of all her hard work on the farm.
+But this isn’t the first time Brandi revealed the results of all her hard work on the farm.

 As The Inquisitr previously reported, the beauty showed off her bikini body once again in a green two-piece and a cowboy hat just last week.